 for the faint-at-heart!

-Of course, what goes down must go up ...
-I tried counting the number of steps as we climbed.
-The Milepost (a guide of northern highways) says there are 219, but I'm sure there were 222.
+What goes down must go up.
+I tried counting the number of steps as we climbed back to the highway.
+The Milepost (a guide of northern highways) said there were 219, but I counted 222.

 The second flight of stairs leading back to the highway; a test of endurance!